-As an MEP Vicky led negotiations on banking reform in the aftermath of the financial crisis, on budgetary reforms for Eurozone countries and on ending mobile phone roaming.
-She led reforms of European gun laws after the Paris terrorist attacks and helped establish a €80 billion Horizon fund for science and research.
-This brought over £500 million into the East of England.
+As well as spearheading digital policy and single market reforms to boost trade, Vicky led negotiations that put an end to mobile roaming charges in the EU and changes to European gun laws after the Paris terrorist attacks.
+She also led on banking reform in the aftermath of the financial crisis, on budgetary reforms for Eurozone countries and helped establish a €80 billion Horizon fund for science and research that brought over £500 million into the East of England.

-Prior to becoming involved in politics, Vicky was a managing director of a major international bank.
-She has been involved in raising money for infrastructure, including roads, railways, telecommunications and electricity networks across Europe, the Middle East and Africa.
+Before entering politics, Vicky was a managing director of a major international bank.
+She was involved in raising finance for key infrastructure projects across Europe, the Middle East and Africa.